CUH Logo

 The anaesthetic should take effect very quickly.
 You'll start feeling light-headed, before becoming unconscious within a minute or so.
 Your anaesthetist will stay with you throughout the procedure.
 They'll make sure you continue to receive the anaesthetic and that you stay in a controlled state of unconsciousness.
 They will also give you pain-relieving medicine into your veins, so that you're comfortable when you wake up.

-General anesthetics have some common side-effects; nausea and vomiting, dizziness, confusion, bruising and soreness.
+General anaesthetics have some common side-effects; nausea and vomiting, dizziness, confusion, bruising and soreness.
 Your anaesthetist should discuss these with you before your surgery and you will be monitored throughout your time in hospital.

 Depending on your circumstances, you'll usually need to stay in hospital for a few hours to a few days after your operation.

-General anesthetics can affect your memory, concentration and reflexes for a day or two, so it's important for a responsible adult to stay with you for at least 24 hours after your operation, if you're allowed to go home.
+General anaesthetics can affect your memory, concentration and reflexes for a day or two, so it's important for a responsible adult to stay with you for at least 24 hours after your operation, if you're allowed to go home.
 You will also be advised to avoid driving, drinking alcohol and signing any legal documents for 24 to 48 hours.

 NHS Choices – General anaesthetics website (opens in a new tab)